The North Face Vortex TriClimate Jacket

 Free Shipping.
 The North Face Men's Vortex Triclimate Jacket FEATURES of The North Face Men's Vortex Triclimate Jacket Waterproof, breathable, fully seam sealed Dual-adjustment, removable hood Coil chest pocket Underarm vents Handwarmer zip pockets Wrist-accessory pocket with goggles cloth Adjustable cuff tabs Internal goggles pocket Two-snap, snap-down powder skirt with gripper elastic Adjustable hem system (Liner Jacket) Zip-in liner jacket Zip hand pockets

 This versatile 3-in-1 jacket system is all you need in your arsenal for waterproof, insulated protection on the slopes this winter.
-Pair the waterproof woven exterior shell with the warm insulated liner for ample warmth in cold conditions.
-The liner jacket can be removed during spring skiing conditions, or worn as a standalone jacket around the lodge.
+Pair the waterproof woven exterior shell with the insulated liner in cold conditions, and wear the liner jacket on its own during spring skiing conditions.

 - The North Face